Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 This is what I was most excited about when I heard about Koh Phi Phi.
 Cliff jumping, although scary, is one of the best things you can do anywhere in the world.

-On the island of Koh Phi Phi, you can actually take a cliff jumping excursion tour and dive from limestone cliffs into the water.
+On the island of Koh Phi Phi, you can actually take a cliff jumping excursion tour and dive from limestone cliffs into the turquoise waters.

 Note: You can book all of your tours when you get on the island.